Home » Guides » What Is a Flop in Poker and How Does It Work?

 Then, five community cards are dealt in three different stages.
 Each has its own betting round, and these junctures are where you really start to play poker: flop, turn, river.

-The first three community cards are all revealed simultaneously in what is known as a “flop.”
-When the betting round is finished, the fourth shared card called the “turn” card, is dealt.
+The first three community cards are revealed simultaneously, forming what is known as a “flop.”
+When the betting round is finished, the fourth shared card, called the “turn” card, is dealt.
 More betting follows before the final community card is turned face-up.
 This is called the “river” card.

 Where Does the Name Flop Come From?

-Despite what it might sound like, a poker flop isn’t someone who just doesn’t have much success in the game.
+Any good Texas Hold’em terminology guide will explain the basic definition of the flop.
 It is, of course, the proper term for the first three community cards.
 But why the unusual name?

 Who Bets First After the Flop?

-After the flop, the player in the earliest position at the table is first to decide what to do.
+Pre-flop in poker, betting begins with the person to the left of the big blind.
+After the flop in poker, the player in the earliest position at the table (the small blind) is the first to decide what to do.
 That would be the player seated immediately to the left of the dealer button unless they folded pre-flop.
 If so, it’s the next person in sequence.

 They don’t have to bet, of course.
 They can elect to check.
 Regardless of their decision, the action then proceeds in a clockwise direction.
 Naturally, any player who folded before the flop is not included.